Zarina Wahab: Personal life

 Wahab met actor Aditya Pancholi on the sets of Kalank Ka Tika.
 They married in 1986 and have a daughter, Sana and a son, Sooraj.
-News of their turbulent marriage, her husband's temper and rumors of infidelity have been in the gossip columns.
+News of their turbulent marriage, her husband's temper and rumours of infidelity have been in the gossip columns.
 Wahab's daughter is an actress.
 Her son, Suraj, was arrested in June 2013, in connection with the death of Jiah Khan.
 He made his Bollywood debut with Sunil Shetty's daughter Athiya Shetty in 2015 in the movie Hero.

+in 2024, She defended her husband and her son during controversies.